-If you have MySQL 4.0.x you can use this option to greatly reduce server load when a search query is used on your server.
-Admin CP > vBulletin Options > Search Type Remember that the change itself is a heavy process as it needs to alter the vBulletin post and thread table.
-If you don’t have many searches avoid such a heavy query right at this moment.
+If you have MySQL 4.0.x, you can use this option to reduce server load significantly when a search query is used on your server.
+Admin CP > vBulletin Options > Search Type.
+Remember, the change itself is a server-heavy process as it needs to alter the vBulletin post and thread table.
+If you don’t have many searches avoid such a big query right at this moment.

 8. Optimal vBulletin Options

 - Enable All AJAX features – Make sure that this is set to allow all AJAX Features.
-Ajax helps reduce server load by not reloading a page where AJAX can be used.
+Ajax helps reduce the server load by not reloading a page where AJAX can be used.
 (Quick Reply for instance) > General Settings -> Disable AJAX Features and select Enable All Ajax Features.

-- Cookies and HTTP Header Options > Remove Redirection Message Pages – I personally have not disabled it for Go4Expert.com but for my client I had to put this off to save on an unneeded page load and bandwidth.
+- Cookies and HTTP Header Options > Remove Redirection Message Pages – Put it off to save on unneeded page loads and bandwidth.

 - Cookies and HTTP Header Options > Add No-Cache HTTP Headers – Make sure you don’t opt for No-Cache setting and so set this to No.

-- Server Settings and Optimization Options > Cached Posts Lifespan – If you have no issues with space on your server setting this to higher value is recommended.
-I have this set to 10 days and once you turn this on rebuild your Post Cache under Maintenance > Update Counters
+- Server Settings and Optimization Options > Cached Posts Lifespan – If you have no issues with space on your server setting this to a higher value is recommended.
+I have this set to 10 days and once you turn this on rebuilding your Post Cache under Maintenance > Update Counters

-- Server Settings and Optimization Options > Update Thread Views Immediately – Set this to No. This will update thread views via a cron every 1 hour by default.
-If you wish to change this you can do so by editing the Scheduled Task for Thread Views to a different time.
+- Server Settings and Optimization Options > Update Thread Views Immediately – Set this to No. It will update thread views via a cron every 1 hour by default.
+If you wish to change this, you can do so by editing the Scheduled Task for Thread Views to a different time.

 - Server Settings and Optimization Options > Update Attachment Views Immediately – Set to No.

 - User Listing & Profile Viewing > Show Last Post on Profile Page – This is very server intensive process and so set this to No.